bluedragon1228/stable-diffusion/README.md

 > and `tags`.
 You can obviously edit the other values too, but these
 > are the most important ones.

+> [!NOTE]
-In order to cache the models, you will need at least 32GB of CPU/system memory (not VRAM) due to the large size of the models.
-If you have less than 32GB of system memory, you can comment out or remove the code in the `Dockerfile` that caches the models.
+> In order to cache the models, you will need at least 32GB of CPU/system
+> memory (not VRAM) due to the large size of the models.
+If you have less
+> than 32GB of system memory, you can comment out or remove the code in the
+> `Dockerfile` that caches the models.

 ```bash
 # Clone the repo